spectrocloud/librarium/content/docs/02.5-architecture/04-networking-ports.md

 # Self-Hosted Network Communications and Ports

-The following diagram maps the network connections between the Palette components and deployed Kubernetes clusters.
+The following ports must be reachable from a network perspective for Palette Sefl-Hosted to function correctly.

 ![On-prem network diagram](/architecture_networking-ports_network-diagram.png "#title="network diagram")

-The following ports must be reachable from a network perspective for Palette to operate properly.

 ## Management Platform